Yellow-headed gecko: Parasites

-G. albogularis is prone to predation by many species of Nematoda.
+G. albogularis is prone to parasitism by many species of Nematoda.
 Some of the species include Cosmocerca parva, Parapharyngodon scleratus, Physaloptera retusa, Skrjabinelazia galliardi, Spauligodon bonairensis, and Spauligodon oxkutzcabiensis.
 These parasites are classified as generalist helminths and typically found in the digestive tract (stomach and small and large intestines).
 The most prevalent ones are Skrjabinelazia galliardi and Spauligodon oxkutzcabiensis with S. oxkutzcabiensis having the most detrimental effects to the health of the lizard.

 Escape behavior

 To decrease the risk of predation, the yellow-headed gecko will lose its tail if a predator latches onto it.
 The escape behavior theory says that the lizard will lose its tail only when the risk of predation outweighs the cost of fleeing.
 Although this action provides defense from the initial attack, losing the tail does decrease the chance of survival if there is a subsequent attack.
 After an individual loses its tail, they will exhibit more escape behavior.
 They will not allow predators to get as close to them, because they do not have that extra layer of protection.
 As the tail grows back, the escape behavior tends to decrease, because the lizard is not as susceptible to predation, because they have more protection.
 The lizards will also stay closer to their shelter once they lose their tail to limit flight initiation distance.
-Flight initiation distance describes “the distance between a prey and an approaching predator when the prey starts to flee.”
+Flight initiation distance describes "the distance between a prey and an approaching predator when the prey starts to flee."
 In both male and female yellow-headed geckos, flight initiation distance and distance to nearest refuge were positively correlated.
 As flight initiation time increased so did distance to the nearest refuge.

 Temperature can also play a role in whether or not this lizard exhibits escape behavior.
 High temperatures are more likely to be associated with a lesser distance between the lizard and its predator.
 In high temperatures, the lizard has higher activity levels.
 By waiting for the predator to get as close as possible, energy expenditures will be limited thus increasing fitness.

 Escape behaviors are also indicative of the female Yellow-headed gecko's gravidity.
-This phenomena is often referred to as behavioral compensation, gravid females will change their behaviors in flight initiation distance and eloped distance to balance the costs and benefits of avoiding predators.
+This phenomenon is often referred to as behavioral compensation, gravid females will change their behaviors in flight initiation distance and eloped distance to balance the costs and benefits of avoiding predators.
 Gravid females are heavier and move slower but have a higher flight initiation distance, distance fled and lower distance to refuge.